-The advent of photography revolutionized the criminal investigation process, giving police officers the ability to capture vital details of criminals faster than ever before.
+The advent of photography revolutionized the criminal investigation process, giving police the ability to capture vital details of criminals faster than ever before.
 The mugshot as we know it today came into being in the 1860s, as police began to photograph individuals placed under arrest.
 As with most American “inventions,” we borrowed from the British in creating the phrase: at this time, the word “mug” was British slang for one’s face.

 These photos offer a humanistic perspective on crime, as well as an opportunity to take note of how attitudes toward certain crimes–and their appropriate punishment–have changed over the year: